frctl/fractal-docs/docs/guide/components/variants.md

 ### Defining variants in the component's config file

-Component ~@TODOLINK @configuration-files', 'configuration files') }} let you specify `variants` property.
+Component [configuration files](../core-concepts/configuration-files.html) let you specify `variants` property.
 The value of this should be an array of variant definition objects.
 For example:

 ```js
 // notifications.config.json